Huhngoku/ADVOCATE/doc/traceElements/select.md

 Channel operations including select statements are recorded in the trace where the select statement is located.

-## Warning
-TODO: The recording of selects with exactly two cases, one of which is a default case contains an bug.
-This cas is not correctly recorded.
-This will be fixed soon

 ## Info
 Select statements with only one case are not recorded as select statements.
 If the case is an default case, it is not recorded at all.
 If the case is a send or receive, the select statement is equivalent to just the send/receive statement and therefor recorded as such.